 London is a wonderful destination to visit if you’re a Harry Potter fan.
-There are places across the city which are either mentioned in J.K.
-Rowling’s celebrated book series or used as locations for the subsequent films, or both.
-Here are 17 of the best places to go if you’d like to explore the world of Harry Potter in London – I’ve marked them on a Harry Potter’s London map at the end of this post, to give you an idea of where they are.
+There are many, many places across the city which J.K.
+Rowling either used as inspiration for or mentioned in her celebrated book series, and/or which were used as locations for the subsequent films.
+Here are 17 of the best places to go if you’d like to explore the world of Harry Potter in London.

 Reptile House at London Zoo